Some examples in the theory of Beurling's generalized prime numbers: Continuous examples

 Using (\ref{asympK}) from Theorem \ref{thlacseries} we see that the absolute value of the second term is asymptotic to $(2/t^{2})H(|t|-1) \in L^{2}(\R)$.
 Employing Lemma \ref{lemnvwkahane} and (\ref{asympK}) once again, we find that Kahane's condition for $N_{C}$ becomes equivalent to

 The asymptotic behavior of $t^{-1}K'(1+it)$ is given by (\ref{asympK'}):

-The second term above is $L^{2}$ for $|t|\geq1$, while the first term only when $\alpha >3/2$.
+The second term above is $L^{2}$ for $|t|\geq1$, whereas the first term is $L^2$ only for $\alpha>3/2$.
 We summarize our results in the following proposition, which shows that our continuous number system satisfies the properties stated in Theorem \ref{thmain}.
 As usual, we set

 \begin{proposition} Let $\alpha>1$.
 The functions $N_{C}$ and $\Pi_{C}$ satisfy

 and

 One has